March 5, 2018

-DMARC is an email-validation system designed to detect and prevent email spoofing.
+DMARC is a sender-published policy for messages that fail authentication.
 By starting with an Observation policy, organizations can identify malicious uses of their domain name and begin work to suppress abuse and protect email recipients.
 Not only does deploying a DMARC policy provide greater security, but some institutions report a double-digit increase in marketing email opens after initiation.

 Higher Education Institutions Taking Steps to Correct